com1DFA DFA-Kernel theory

 _images/smallLagrange.png

-Fig. 37 Small Lagrangian prism-like Control volume
+Fig. 43 Small Lagrangian prism-like Control volume

-The snow entrainment is either due to plowing at the front of the avalanche or to erosion at the bottom.
+The Snow entrainment processes are plowing at the front of the avalanche and erosion at the bottom.
+Please note: com1DFA uses one or the other process, not both at the same time (default: erosion).
+The other process is set to zero.
 The entrainment rate at the front \(\dot{q}^{\text{plo}}\) can be expressed as a function of the properties of the entrained snow (density \(\rho_{\text{ent}}\) and snow thickness \(h_{\text{ent}}\)), the velocity of the avalanche at the front \(\overline{\mathbf{u}}\) and length \(w_f\) of the front (measured perpendicularly to the flow velocity \(\overline{\mathbf{u}}\)).
 It obviously only happens on the front of the avalanche:

 (8)\[\oint\limits_{\partial V(t)} \dot{q}^{\text{plo}}\,\mathrm{d}A = \int\limits_{l_{\text{front}}}\int_b^s \dot{q}^{\text{plo}}\, \mathrm{d}{l}\,\mathrm{d}{z} = \rho_{\text{ent}}\,w_f\,h_{\text{ent}}\,\left\Vert \overline{\mathbf{u}}\right\Vert\]